devops329/devops/instruction/playwright/playwright.md

 .nyc_output
 ```

-Vite needs to know to include Istanbul as a plugin when bundling, so we create/modify `vite.config.js` to include instructions on which files you want to have Istanbul analyze.
+Modify `vite.config.js` to include the Istanbul plugin.
+This ensures that the code served during tests contains the necessary instrumentation.

 ```js
 import { defineConfig } from 'vite';